 17. Salad dressings and marinades: especially if including malt vinegars

 19. Meats: meat substitutes, lunch and pre-seasoned meats

-*Though oats are generally considered safe, they are often manufactured in food plants that also process wheat, subsequently increasing the risk of cross-contamination
+*Though oats are generally considered safe, they are often manufactured in food plants that also process wheat.
+This can subsequently increase the risk of cross-contamination.

 The protein can also be transferred into foods via cross-contamination and found in products beyond high-gluten foods: